zenzen-sol/metalex/notes/whitepaper-cmts-sli.md

 - As an experienced transactional lawyer and software developer, I've developed over the years some "hot takes" that align pretty well with the thesis of this whitepaper:

   - Most contracts are fundamentally documenting rules for moving money around.
-Financial rememdies and the timing of money transfers are where the rubber meets the road.
+Financial remedies and the timing of money transfers are where the rubber meets the road.
 Everything else is just wheelspinning, or documenting context for anticipated disputes, at best.

   - Most contract don't parse—i.e., they don't have a clear, deterministic outcome for the most anticipated and important inputs.
 Defined terms/taxonomy in contract language is often imprecise and open to interpretation in ways that code can never be.